KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 (cmdline-metadata-only)=
 `--metadata-only`
-Only perform the metadata download process. kdesrc-build normally handles this automatically, but you might manually use this to allow the `--pretend` command line option to work.
+Only perform the metadata download process. kde-builder normally handles this automatically, but you might manually use this to allow the `--pretend` command line option to work.